 Research Officer (Statistical Bioinformatics)

-An opportunity is available for a Research Officer (Statistical Bioinformatics) to join the Bioinformatics Division at Australia’s pre-eminent biomedical research institute.
+An excellent opportunity is available for a Research Officer (Statistical Bioinformatics) to join the ACRF Cancer Biology and Stem Cells Division division at Australia’s pre-eminent biomedical research institute.

 About the position

-An exciting opportunity exists for a postdoctoral scientist (Research Officer) to join the research laboratory of Professor Gordon Smyth in the Bioinformatics Division at WEHI.
+An exciting opportunity exists for a Research Officer (postdoctoral scientist) to join the research laboratory of Doctor Yunshun Chen in the ACRF Cancer Biology and Stem Cells Division (also joint with the Bioinformatics Division) at WEHI.

-The successful candidate will be supervised by Professor Smyth and Dr Yunshun (Andy) Chen and will work on cancer genomics, statistical bioinformatics and software development.
-Specific projects may involve RNA-seq, ChIP-seq, CUT&Tag, single cell transcriptomics, spatial transcriptomics, TRP53 mutations and breast cancer.
+The laboratory works closely with research collaborators on various cancer diseases, with a particular interest in identification of cancer stem cells and understanding cancer genesis.
+The laboratory will focus on the application of single-cell and spatial technologies on cancer research and will develop advanced computational and statistical bioinformatics strategies to analyze and interpret genomic data generated by cutting-edge technologies.
+The successful candidate will be supervised by Dr Yunshun Chen and will work on cancer genomics and statistical bioinformatics methodology development.
+Specific projects may involve RNA-seq, ChIP-seq, ATAC-seq, single-cell multi-omics, spatial transcriptomics, breast cancer, liver cancer and lung cancer.
 The successful candidate will be expected to conduct bioinformatics analyses, to develop bioinformatics methodology as appropriate and to work closely with collaborators in a multi-disciplinary team.

 Terms of appointment

-This position is available for 2 years in a full time capacity.
-Salary is A6 - A8 (AUD91,404 - AUD98,111).
+This position is available for 2 years in a full-time capacity.
+Salary is A4 - A6 ($84,693 - $91,404).
 Up to 17% superannuation and very attractive salary packaging options are available.

 How to apply